Updated: Apr 20

 Albert Camus, a french existential philosopher, famously said, "A man without ethics is a wild beast loosed upon this world."

 With Individualism, as an evolution from collective society, Western society has celebrated the advance of reason and science.
 The power of individual thought with Descartes, Newton, Einstein, or Freud challenged the established norms and provided us a more objective perspective of understanding our reality's nature.
-When got mired with unlimited greed or desire, the same individualized thought has created the system where everyone is for themselves.
+When got mixed with unlimited greed or desire, the same individualized thought has created the system where everyone is for themselves.

 The extreme capitalism of Milton Friedman, a Nobel-prize-winning economist, where he claimed that "the social purpose of companies is to make profits," harbored the one-sided development of the economy devoid of ethical principles.
 The threats of climate change, the extinction of wildlife, and the crisis of meaninglessness leading to widespread depression are a few challenges we face in the 21st century due to unhinged Individualism.